 Additionally, someone who makes a lot of money might have debt that lowers their saving potential.

 It’s usually a smart idea to assess your income and expenses before setting a savings goal.
-This will give you a way to create a realistic goal.
+It will help you create a realistic goal.
 Furthermore, it’s a good way to see how much money you have available for saving each month.

 After figuring out how to save 5k in 3 months, it’s time to start saving.
-So use these tips to help you realistically meet your goal.
+So use these tips to help you realistically meet your goal and find motivation for saving money.

 1. Increase your earnings

 On paper, the easiest way to save more money is to make more money.
-Of course, there are only so many hours in a day.
-That means you may have to work more and be efficient with your time.
+However, you can only work so many hours a day.
+You may need to work more and be efficient with your time.

 However, once you find a way to earn more money, saving the extra can be easy!
 Let’s say you work a full-time job.
 It pays all of your regular bills, and you can even save a little.

 You also start a side hustle and make a few extra hundred a month.
+Try these ideas for how to make 300 dollars fast.
 That extra money can go directly to your savings goal!

 Side hustles

-The first way to make extra money is by starting a side hustle.
+The first way to make extra money is by starting one of the many unique side hustles out there.
 Side hustles are one of the very best ways to increase your income.
 Generally, a side hustle involves working as a contractor or starting your own business.

 For example, you drive for Uber but live in a smaller city.
 The demand may not be too high, so you won’t earn as much as someone in a big city.

-Starting your own business from scratch is generally more difficult to start than gig work.
-However, your earning potential is unlimited.
+Starting your own business from scratch is more difficult to start than gig work.
+However, your earning potential is unlimited, and you may be able to work flexible hours.

-And running your own business can give you valuable skills you can use in your career.
-Additionally, a successful side hustle could potentially become your full-time work.
+And running your own business can give you valuable skills to use in your career.
+Additionally, a successful side hustle could potentially become your full-time work in the long run.

 Not sure where to start?
-Some of the best businesses for women include:
+The best business ideas for women include:

-A word of caution: beware of any programs that try to get you to pay money for work or investment opportunities.
+A word of caution: beware of any programs that want you to pay money for work or investment opportunities.
 There’s a good chance it’s an investment scam.

 Negotiating a raise